Crocmagnon/paperless-alfred-go/README.md

 > [!NOTE]
 > It may be the first time you see this warning.
 Don't panic, I'm not trying to steal your data.
 I just don't have $99/yr to spend on this.

-Apple's instructions on how to bypass this protection are available [here](https://support.apple.com/en-us/guide/mac-help/mh40616/mac).
+See [Apple's instructions](https://support.apple.com/en-us/guide/mac-help/mh40616/mac) on how to bypass this protection.

 ### From sources